 Nestled in south-eastern France, and bordering neighbouring Italy, Provence is home to the southern Alps as well as less arduous rolling hills.

-Its coastline is Mediterranean, and to the south you’ll find the Côte d’Azur (or French Riviera) and Nice – but riders looking to explore the key attraction of Mont Ventoux will likely want to stay inland.
+Its coastline is Mediterranean, and its southern boundary forms the Côte d'Azur (or French Riviera) and Nice - but riders looking to explore the key attraction of Mont Ventoux will likely want to stay inland.

 At the base of the mountain, Bédoin is a popular choice - but it won't give you much warm up.
 When visiting Ventoux, I stayed at Hotel Les Geraniums in Le Barroux - which afforded a gentle warm up, albeit one which featured a short ascent up the Col de la Madeleine.